-Preamble I Part 1 Basic guidelines for the policies for the advancement of the utilization of geospatial information 1.
+Preamble 1 Part 1 Basic guidelines for the policies for the advancement of the utilization of geospatial information 2 information 3 1.
 Achievements of the Basic Plan so far and remaining issues 3 2.
 Changes in the social situations surrounding geospatial information 4 (1) Taking proactive efforts to cope with increasingly severe and frequent natural disasters and environmental issues 5 (2) Acceleration of digitalization triggered by COVID-19 5 (3) Drastic advancement of geospatial information technology 6 3.
 Visions to be attained through the utilization of geospatial information 7 4.
-Overall guidelines for the fourth Basic Plan 8 (1) New development in utilization of geospatial information 8 (2) Building a sustainable development spiral of businesses utilizing geospatial information 9 (3) Support for the development and exchange of human resources for geospatial information 10 5.
-Effective promotion of the Basic Plan 11 (1) Coordination with various plans 11 (2) Realization of orderly distribution and utilization of geospatial information 11 (3) Follow-up of the Plan 12 Part 2 Specific policies and measures for the advancement of utilization of geospatial information 13 1.
-Response to natural disasters and environmental issues 13 (1) Promoting the construction of an integrated G-spatial disaster prevention and 10 mitigation system (2) Contribution to a green society by utilizing geospatial information 2.
-Revitalization of industry and economy (1) Improving productivity and operational efficiency through digital transformation .
-(2) Creation of new services utilizing advanced geospatial information, etc 21
+Overall guidelines for the fourth Basic Plan 8 (1) New development in utilization of geospatial information 8 (2) Building a sustainable development spiral of businesses utilizing geospatial information.
+9 (3) Support for the development and exchange of human resources for geospatial information 0 5.
+Effective promotion of the Basic Plan1 1 (1) Coordination with various plans1 1 (2) Realization of orderly distribution and utilization of geospatial information 1 (3) Follow-up of the Plan 2 Part 2 Specific policies and measures for the advancement of utilization of geospatial information 3 1.
+Response to natural disasters and environmental issues (1) Promoting the construction of an integrated G-spatial disaster prevention and mitigation system 3 (2) Contribution to a green society by utilizing geospatial information 8 2.
+Revitalization of industry and economy 9 (1) Improving productivity and operational efficiency through digital transformation 1 9 (2) Creation of new services utilizing advanced geospatial information, etc 1

-3. Realization of comfortable lifestyles .
-22 (1) Realization of efficient transportation and logistics services .
-22 (2) Promotion of affluent and safe urban development, etc .
-23 4.
-Continuous development and enhancement of geospatial information infrastructure .
-23 (1) Development and advancement of fundamental geospatial information and promot of GIS (2) Promotion of the development of the quasi-zenith satellite system, etc .
-26 (3) Promotion of geospatial information distribution and utilization .
-27 (4) Overseas development and international contributions of geospatial information infrastructure 28 Comprehensive measures to promote the development and utilization of geospatial in formation .
-30 (1) Strengthening the promotion system and collaboration among related entities .
-30 (2) Promoting knowledge dissemination and human resource development, etc .31 6.
-Priority measures (Symbolic projects) .
-32
+3. Realization of comfortable lifestyles (1) Realization of efficient transportation and logistics services (2) Promotion of affluent and safe urban development, etc 4.
+Continuous development and enhancement of geospatial information infrastructure 23 (1) Development and advancement of fundamental geospatial information and promotion of GIS (2) Promotion of the development of the quasi-zenith satellite system, etc (3) Promotion of geospatial information distribution and utilization (4) Overseas development and international contributions of geospatial information infrastructure 5.
+Comprehensive measures to promote the development and utilization of geospatial information (1) Strengthening the promotion system and collaboration among related entities (2) Promoting knowledge dissemination and human resource development, etc 6.
+Priority measures (Symbolic projects)